scy-phy/ICS_Generic_Concealment_Attacks/README.md

 Assessing Model-free Anomaly Detection in Industrial Control Systems Against Generic Concealment Attacks
 =======

-## In proceedings of the the Annual Computer Security Applications Conference 2022 (ACSAC'2022)
+## In proceedings of the Annual Computer Security Applications Conference 2022 (ACSAC'2022)

 ### Artifact evalauted Reusable by the ACSAC artifact evaluation commitee.

-When using this code from this repository please cite our work as follows:
+When using the code from this repository please cite our work as follows:
 ```
 @InProceedings{erba22genericconcealment,
   title      = {Assessing Model-free Anomaly Detection in Industrial Control Systems Against Generic Concealment Attacks},